Welcome to The Shakespear Guild

 Not surprisingly, there was significant media coverage, including several vignettes that were included in a five-part Channel 5 documentary, Westminster Abbey: Behind Closed Doors, that aired in the UK before, during, and after our event and featured several references to it and to key participants in the service.
 For a sampling of stories on television's BBC One and in London newspapers such as the Daily Mail, the Evening Standard, the Telegraph, and the Times, click here.
 And for additional highlights, including video links to key moments in the service, see the articles in the Irvine Times, in Yahoo News, in Lynn News, and in the Bishop's Stortford Independent.

 Attendees included Guardian critic Michael Billington, who shared his reactions to "a deeply moving occasion" on Twitter and said that the evening "struck just the right note: a mix of admiration for Gielgud and delight in his humour."
-His remarks were echoed by Helen Miller, a guest of sculptor Wayne Hart, who was charmed by "many of the anecdotes, which delightfully strayed from the order of the service."
-Also on hand for the occasion were such notables as actor and director Keith Baxter, writer Giles Brandreth, arts consultant Stephen Browning and his wife Julia, theatre critic Michael Coveney, Gielgud biographer Jonathan Croall, BBC radio host Billy Differ, who also serves as Director of Operations for Delfont Mackintosh Theatres, actress Kate Gielgud, producers Piers and Suzanne Gielgud, producer Thelma Holt, actors Sir Derek Jacobi and Richard Clifford, actress Kathryn Meisle, film producer David Parfitt, former Old Vic executive director Vivien Wallace, actors Timothy West and Prunella Scales, and Shakespeare Birthplace Trust leaders Sir Stanley Wells, Honorary President, and Paul Edmondson, Head of Research.
+Billington's remarks were echoed by Helen Miller, a guest of sculptor Wayne Hart, who was charmed by "many of the anecdotes, which delightfully strayed from the order of the service."
+Also on hand for the occasion were such notables as actor and director Keith Baxter, a close friend of Sir John's who'd conveyed greetings from him at a memorable Gielgud Award gala in January 2000, writer and Gielgud biographer Giles Brandreth, who'd come up with the suggestion that Wayne Hart draw upon Gielgud's distinctive signature as he carved the memorial stone, arts consultant Stephen Browning and his wife Julia, theatre critic Michael Coveney, Gielgud biographer Jonathan Croall, BBC radio host Billy Differ, who also serves as Director of Operations for Delfont Mackintosh Theatres, actress Kate Gielgud, producers Piers and Suzanne Gielgud, producer Thelma Holt, actors Sir Derek Jacobi and Richard Clifford, actress Kathryn Meisle, film producer David Parfitt, former Old Vic executive director Vivien Wallace, actors Timothy West and Prunella Scales, and Shakespeare Birthplace Trust leaders Sir Stanley Wells, Honorary President, and Paul Edmondson, Head of Research.

 One invitee who couldn't join us for the service, historian Garry Wills, shared a memory that captured how awestruck other actors could be by the performances that Sir John and his leading contemporaries delivered.
-In the mid-1970s, during the intermission of a riveting Broadway production of Sir Harold Pinter's "No Man's Land," Professor Wills spoke with American television star Peter Boyle, who was so moved by the brilliance of Gielgud and Sir Ralph Richardson that he couldn't help insisting that "They can't do that; nobody can do that!"
+In the mid-1970s, during the intermission of a riveting Broadway production of Sir Harold Pinter's "No Man's Land," Professor Wills chatted with American television star Peter Boyle, who was so overwhelmed by the brilliance of Gielgud and Sir Ralph Richardson that he couldn't help insisting that "They can't do that!
+Nobody can do that!"

 As expected, the Abbey's Gielgud festivities supplied vivid reminders that Sir John will always be revered for his extraordinary career as an actor, director, and producer -- achievements that were extolled with particular wit and eloquence in the deeply moving tributes that were delivered by SIR RICHARD EYRE and SIR DAVID HARE.